 When Tarabas comes into the picture, he falls in love with Fantaghiro, and she claims not to feel anything for him, but I don’t believe her for a second.
 I think she’s just maintaining some decorum for the sake of the audience.
 As Shehanne Moore noted in her post, On Not being the Hero, sometimes it’s the non-hero that captures our imagination.

 Nicholas Rogers, the australian model/actor who played Tarabas has now totally retired from show business, preferring to live the quiet life, despite thousands of disconsolate female fans.
 Now he’s the star of fan-made videos like this one:

 Source of Inspiration

 I was hugely inspired by these films not only because they featured a female heroine but also because of their unique aesthetic.
 It was a mixture of fairy tale earnestness and childlike wonder with some meta humour, and of course, cool animal creatures.
 Some would call it camp.
-I call it really awesome artistic choices which influenced my writing and thinking.
+I call it really awesome artistic choices which influenced my writing.